-People who have gender dysphoria feel strongly that they are not the gender they physically appear to be.
+People who have gender dysphoria feel strongly that their gender does not match their biology.

 Feeling that your body does not reflect your true gender can cause severe distress, anxiety, and depression.
 "Dysphoria" is a feeling of dissatisfaction, anxiety, and restlessness.
-With gender dysphoria, the discomfort with your male or female body can be so intense that it can interfere with the way you function in normal life, for instance at school or work or during social activities.
+With gender dysphoria, the discomfort with your male or female body can be so intense that it can interfere with your normal life, for instance at school or work or during social activities.

 Gender dysphoria used to be called “gender identity disorder.”
 But the mismatch between body and internal sense of gender is not a mental illness.
 Instead, what need to be addressed are the stress, anxiety, and depression that go along with it.